W3SRotterdam/uORM/README.md

     }
 }
 </pre>
 And there you go!
-A nice object with all the properties set ready for your use!
+A nice object filled with all the properties set for your use!

-p.s. you need to use route hijacking for this http://our.umbraco.org/documentation/Reference/Mvc/custom-controllers

 ##Relations?

 But what about relations?
-Lets see a somewhat bigger object.
+Lets take a bigger object.

 <pre>
 public class HomePageModel : uModel&lt;HomePageModel&gt; {